Halloween Havoc (1991): Aftermath

+Simmons would eventually capture the WCW World Heavyweight championship ten months later on August 2, 1992 defeating champion Big Van Vader who, like Luger, was managed by Race.
+Vader had beaten Sting for the title who had beaten Luger.

 As a result of the attack by The Enforcers at the beginning of the show, a match was scheduled for Clash of the Champions XVII against Barry Windham and Dustin Rhodes even though Windham was not cleared to wrestle.
 This would lead to the return of Ricky Steamboat as Dustin's partner.

 Rick Rude made a challenge to Sting during his debut promo.
 A match between the two would also take place at the Clash.

 This marked the PPV return of "Ravishing" Rick Rude, who left WCW's predecessor company Jim Crockett Promotions for the WWF in 1987 whilst World Tag Team champions with Manny Fernandez.
 Rude left WWF earlier in 1991 after a four-year run.
 Kevin Nash would later shed the "Oz" gimmick and become "Vinnie Vegas".
 Brian Pillman would lose the Light Heavyweight title to Japanese star Jushin Thunder Liger later in 1991 before regaining it in a classic match at SuperBrawl II.
-Lex Luger (due to his contract only requiring him to work a certain number of dates) would not defend the WCW World Title on PPVs until SuperBrawl II in his final WCW match (before leaving for the World Bodybuilding Federation), losing to Sting (he did defend the title on the WCW/New Japan Supershow II in January 1992 against Masahiro Chono but it did not air in the US until March.)